-At the leasing stage it is uncertain whether development on all leased parcels will move forward; however, for the purposes of this analysis, and in order to assess potential impacts, RFDS is assumed wherein at least one well will be drill on five of the six parcels.
+At the leasing stage it is uncertain whether development on all leased parcels will move forward; however, for the purposes of this analysis, and in order to assess potential impacts, RFDS are assumed wherein at least one well will be drill on five of the six parcels.
 The Reasonably Foreseeable Development used for analysis assumptions under this alternative is described in Section 2.2.

-2.4 Alternative B - Recreational Resources Preservation Alternative
+2.4 Alternative B - Recreational Resources Preservation Alternative (Agency Preferred Alternative)

 This Alternative was developed to preserve, to the extent practical, the recreational opportunities that could be impacted by development of the parcels.
-Only parcel 7072, which has an unplugged well on it would be offered in the lease sale, with notification to the potential lessees that liability to plug the well would be conferred upon issuing the lease.
+Only parcel 7072, which has an unplugged well on it would be offered for leasing in the lease sale, with notification to the potential lessees that liability to plug the well would be conferred upon issuing the lease.

-2.5 Alternative C - No Action/Delayed Leasing
+2.5 Alternative C - No Action

-The No Action Alternative would not offer any of the nominated parcels in this lease sale.
-However, in the absence of a Land Use Plan Amendment closing the lands to leasing they could be considered for inclusion in future lease sales.
+The No Action Alternative would maintain the status quo and the BLM would not offer any of the nominated parcels in this lease sale.
+However, in the absence of a Land Use Plan Amendment closing the lands to leasing, they could be considered for inclusion in future lease sales.
 Therefore, the disclosure of potential future impacts remains the same.
 Surface management would remain the same and ongoing oil and gas development would continue on surrounding private, state, and existing federal leases.